-Segmental pavers, also known as segmental masons in some instances, are construction and home renovation specialists who install flat segments of brick, concrete, or other stone-like building materials.
+A segmental paver is a construction and home renovation specialist who installs flat segments of brick, concrete, or other stone-like building materials.
 Segmental pavers work in a variety of settings, but the majority of them work in the home improvement or construction industry.
-Segmental masons are responsible for the planning, cutting, and laying of paving materials used to create walkways, patios, and even driveways.
+They are responsible for the planning, cutting, and laying of paving materials used to create walkways, patios, and even driveways.

 What does a Segmental Paver do?

-The first part of a segmental mason's job duties is preparing and framing the work area.
-All topsoil shifts and settles with changes in weather and climate as well.
+The first part of a segmental paver's job duties is preparing and framing the work area.
+All topsoil shifts and settles with changes in weather and climate.
 Regional climate differences force segmental pavers to deploy different techniques in order to perform their job duties properly.
 Regions with a large number of rainfalls, for instance, would be better served by using a gravel base instead of a sand base.

-The day-to-day activities briefly listed above represent only the most basic job description of segmental masons.
-Designing and planning a project properly involve creating complex blueprints in order to consistently deliver the best craftsmanship possible.
+The day-to-day activities briefly listed above represent only the most basic job description of segmental pavers.
+Designing and planning a project properly involves creating complex blueprints in order to consistently deliver the best craftsmanship possible.
 This facet of the job consists of the use of special software applications in addition to old-fashioned drafting strategies similar to the work of an architect.
-Indeed, many of the most successful pavers have a strong background in architecture and computer-aided design software.
+Many of the most successful pavers have a strong background in architecture and computer-aided design software.

-Segmental masons may work indoors as well.
-In an office setting, segmental pavers coordinate their projects and handle all of the financial paperwork involved in the construction industry such as applying for building permits.
+Some work may take place indoors as well.
+In an office setting, segmental pavers coordinate their projects and handle all of the paperwork involved in the construction industry such as applying for building permit and looking at blueprints.